Yoast SEO tweaks to perform right after WordPress setup

 - The wrong kind of content being indexed

 - WordPress theme issues

-Of course it all depends on how well-optimized your website is already.
-More on that below.
+Of course, it all depends on how well-optimized your website is already.
+More on that is below.
 Here is what to do right after installation:

 Often the actual title or headline of a blog post would be shorter than the added “Best Managed WordPress Hosting from EasyWP” suffix.
 This actually harmed the relevance of every single post on Google.
 Such repetition is frowned upon by Google.
 Now we’ve learned our lesson and have only added “EasyWP” at the end of each blog post title.